AntonNiko/BankProject/README.md

 <p align="center">
-  <a href="#key-features">Introduction & Installationo</a> •
+  <a href="#user-content-introduction--insallation">Introduction & Installation</a> •
   <a href="#how-to-use">How To Use</a> •
   <a href="#download">Gallery</a> •
   <a href="#credits">Notes</a> •
   <a href="#related">Related</a> •
+  <a href="#license">License</a> •
+  <a href="#acknowledgements">Acknowledgements</a> •
 </p>

 This project is an implementation of the Django MVC framework to develop a publicly accessible banking website.
 Users can register and login to their accounts, view their various accounts, request transfers and setup bill payments.
 The website is supported by Bootstrap 4 with some details customized in terms of style and scripts.
+The majority of scripts are documented under the [PEP 8](https://www.python.org/dev/peps/pep-0008/) styling convention.

 ![Login Animation](img/gifs/login-animation.gif)